The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 Design and construction

 New buildings were constructed in 2009 between platforms 7 and 8.
-These buildings have facilities such as ATM, customer service point and customer lounges.
+These buildings have facilities such as ATM, customer service point and lounges.
 These also have some unoccupied retail units.

 In 2007, a £35m project (Lime Street Gateway project) was sanctioned for the redevelopment of the station and its immediate adjoining areas.
 The Lime Street Gateway project was completed in October 2010.